Glossary of Relational Time Geometry (RTG) Terms

 Photon object — Spin–anti‑spin pair \((+i,-i)\) with shared phase, carrier \( \omega_\gamma\neq0 \), and internal \( \Delta\omega=0 \); gate open in the analytic convention.
 Energy \(E=\hbar\omega_\gamma\); effectively massless as the internal gap vanishes.

-Whirling frequency \( \Omega \) — Local precession scale \( \Omega^2=|\nabla\phi|^2 \) (code units); used in coarse‑grained orbital fits.
+Whirling frequency \( \Omega \) — Local precession scale \( \Omega^2=|\nabla\phi|^2 \) (code units); used in coarse‑grained orbital fits and vorticity analysis.

-Resonance lattice — Self‑organised 3‑D array with \( \delta\omega\lesssim0.28\,\Delta\omega^\ast \) (2‑D→3‑D tipping).
-Stability is diagnosed by the Cayley–Menger tetrahedral volume \( V_4 \) rising beyond the 0.28 threshold (see Enriched Geometry §4).
+Resonance lattice — Self‑organised 3‑D array with \( \delta\omega\lesssim0.28\,\Delta\omega^\ast \).
+Stability is strictly defined by the Cayley–Menger tetrahedral volume \( V_4 \) rising non-linearly beyond the 0.28 threshold.

-7. Quick-Reference Constants
+8. Quick-Reference Constants

-Speed of light\(c\)\(2.998\times10^8\,\mathrm{m/s}\)
+Speed of light \(c\) \(2.998\times10^8\,\mathrm{m/s}\)

-Planck constant\(\hbar\)\(1.055\times10^{-34}\,\mathrm{J\cdot s}\)
+Planck constant \(\hbar\) \(1.055\times10^{-34}\,\mathrm{J\cdot s}\)

-8. Additional Terms
+9. Additional Terms

-Coarse‑grained operational definitions for simulations; see linked notes for derivations.
+Coarse‑grained operational definitions for simulations.

 Heat — Energy flux between subsystems: \( \dot Q=\hbar\,[\langle\omega_1\rangle-\langle\omega_2\rangle]\,\mathcal R_{12} \), with \( \mathcal R_{12} \) gating transfer efficiency.

-Time dilation (operational) — \( \Delta\tau\approx\Delta\phi/\Delta\omega \) under phase‑locking; GR‑like red‑shift and Shapiro analogues emerge via the metric construction.
+Time dilation (operational) — \( \Delta\tau\approx\Delta\phi/\Delta\omega \) under phase‑locking; GR‑like red‑shift emerges via the metric construction.

-Emergent gauge symmetry — From coarse‑graining: U(1) from local phase shifts (window 0–0.28), soft‑spin SU(2) from binary spins (0.28–0.70), and U(1)\(^2\) (≈ SU(3) for small cosmic \(\epsilon\)) near 1.55–1.70; see Gauge Symmetries §§2–4.
+Emergent gauge symmetry — From coarse‑graining: U(1) from local phase shifts (0–0.28), soft‑spin SU(2) from binary spins (0.28–0.70), and U(1)\(^2\) (≈ SU(3)) near 1.55–1.70.

-See also: Core Principles | Two‑Loop RG Derivation | Planck Observer Calibration | Quantum Behaviours | Thermodynamics | Gauge Symmetries | RTG Gravity I | RTG Gravity II | Lattice → Continuum Workbook
+See also: Core Principles | Emergent Spacetime (ESM) | Two‑Loop RG Derivation | Thermodynamics | Gauge Symmetries

 Scroll to Top